 The responsorial psalm should be done at the main ambo.
 The gospel acclamation is done at the lower music leading stand.

-Occasionally cantor leadership is required for other liturgical items such as the Kyrie or the Lamb of God.
+Occasionally cantor leadership is required for other liturgical items such as the Kyrie (Lord, have mercy) or the Lamb of God.

 Microphones are on when the switch is up or forward towards your end of the microphone and off when the switch is down or away from you.